Dara of Jasenovac: Plot

 After the Axis-led Kozara Offensive, the majority of the local Serb population ends up in Ustaše and Nazi German concentration camps in the Independent State of Croatia.

 Families are marched towards cattle cars.
 Ten-year old Dara Ilić marches alongside her older brother Jovo and asks him why others are not being rounded up as well when they look the same.
 A woman marching in the column of prisoners carries her crying baby and makes eye contact with one of the young Croatian peasant women working the fields.
 She decides to leave the baby with her before returning to the column.

 At a train station adorned with the Nazi German flag, Father Miroslav Filipović separates the sick and elderly from the rest, who are forced into the cattle cars.
 Dara watches as those who are left behind are shot and killed by Filipović.
 With no information about the whereabouts of her father, the train transports Dara, her mother and two brothers to the Jasenovac concentration camp.
 In an undisclosed location nearby, Dara's father Mile is tasked with removing and disposing of dead bodies.

 That night at the camp, the guards devise a game of musical chairs as entertainment for visiting German Nazi officers.
 Each prisoner who loses each round has their throat slashed with a srbosjek or is bludgeoned by a hammer, which Dara witnesses.

 As families are separated, Dara's mother struggles and refuses to hand over her older son.
 They are both shot and killed by Ante Vrban.
 Dara is left to take care of her younger brother as they are sent to a special camp for women and children.
-She makes it her personal mission and goal to insure the survival of her younger brother.
+She makes it her personal mission and goal to ensure the survival of her younger brother.

 With the help of a Jewish prisoner, Blankica, Dara plots a path to escape.